nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 3. User requests to delete a specific person in the list
 4. AddressBook deletes the person <br>
 Use case ends.
+5. User wants to change the tag for all entries currently tagged as Friends
+6. User finds all entries with the Friends tag
+7. AddressBook shows a list of persons with the Friends tag
+8. User renames the tag to Buddies
+Use case ends.

 **Extensions**

 2a.
 The list is empty
+3a.
+No entries have the friends tag therefore nothing needs to be renamed

 > Use case ends